Jinwooooo/jinwooooo-blog/_posts/2018-09-12-browndust-introduction-index.md

 If you are interested in my regular arena placements here are the particulars

-**Deck Type** Granhildr Support Variation Formation
+**Deck Type** Granhildr Support Variation Formation (Used to use 2 Row Formation Variation, but switched to Granhildr deck on July 2018)

 * August : Master I ~ Master III
 * September 1st week : Master II